Aliases for EIF3F Gene

 GeneCards Summary for EIF3F Gene

-EIF3F (Eukaryotic Translation Initiation Factor 3, Subunit F) is a Protein Coding gene.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and p70S6K Signaling.
-GO annotations related to this gene include ubiquitin-specific protease activity and translation initiation factor binding.
-An important paralog of this gene is PSMD7.
+EIF3F (Eukaryotic Translation Initiation Factor 3 Subunit F) is a Protein Coding gene.
+Among its related pathways are p70S6K Signaling and Viral mRNA Translation.
+GO annotations related to this gene include thiol-dependent ubiquitin-specific protease activity and translation initiation factor binding.
+An important paralog of this gene is EIF3FP2.